Velipadinte Pusthakam: Plot

-During the Karkidakam season in 2007, Vishwanathan, also known as Bullet Vishwan (Anoop Menon), is ambushed while riding his motorbike.
-As he fights his attackers, two men—Maathan Tharakan (Siddique) and Kaaka Rameshan (Chemban Vinod Jose)—arrive.
+During the Karkidakam season in 2007, Vishwanathan, also known as Bullet Vishwan, is ambushed while riding his motorbike.
+As he fights his attackers, two men—Maathan Tharakan and Kaaka Rameshan—arrive.
 Maathan hits Vishwan with a steel bar, killing him.

-Prof. Premraj, also called Kamaraj (Salim Kumar), is the vice-principal of a college who tries to stop relationships between male and female students while continuing a relationship with a cleaner, and watches pornographic videos.
-Two student gangs; the 'kadappuram' (seafront) gang led by Franklin (Appani Sarath) and the 'Thiruvananthapuram' (city) gang led by Sameer (Arun Kurian) are always at loggerheads with each other.
+Prof. Premraj, also called Kamaraj, is the vice-principal of a college who tries to stop relationships between male and female students while continuing a relationship with a cleaner, and watches pornographic videos.
+Two student gangs; the 'kadappuram' (seafront) gang led by Franklin and the 'Thiruvananthapuram' (city) gang led by Sameer are always at loggerheads with each other.
 During one of these fights, the gangs break a picture of Vishwan.
 Premraj installs CCTV cameras in the campus.
-Franklin's friend Vignyanaakoshi (Jude Anthany Joseph) interferes with the system to show pornographic videos; Premraj turns on the monitor, sees the videos and is caught by Fr.
-George Kaattuparambu (Shivaji Guruvayoor), who suspends him from his job.
+Franklin's friend Vignyanaakoshi interferes with the system to show pornographic videos; Premraj turns on the monitor, sees the videos and is caught by Fr.
+Joseph Kaattuparamban, who suspends him from his job.
 Premraj tells Sameer and his gang he is innocent of the offence but is being replaced as vice-principal and is powerless to act.
 He orders the gang to break the new vice-principal's legs; Sameer agrees to this and the gang hold a small protest by the gate as Premraj's replacement arrives.
 Franklin also arrives and congratulates the new vice-principal.

-The new vice-principal is Michael Idicula (Mohanlal), who avoids Sameer's plan to break his legs.
-He introduces himself to the teachers, including Mary (Anna Rajan).
+The new vice-principal is Michael Idicula, who avoids Sameer's plan to break his legs.
+He introduces himself to the teachers, including Mary.
 Michael's first class of students—especially Sameer, who was praised for making a short film—seem to like him.
 This disappoints Franklin, who was expecting Michael to befriend Franklin instead.
-One day, Michael meets Franklin's father Varkey (Prasad Mohammah), who is drunk and invites Michael to his house.
+One day, Michael meets Franklin's father Varkey, who is drunk and invites Michael to his house.
 He meets Franklin's family.
-Later, the physics teacher Anumol (Sneha Sreekumar), who is Mary's friend, decides to propose to Michael on her behalf.
+Later, the physics teacher Anumol, who is Mary's friend, decides to propose to Michael on her behalf.
 When they go to meet Michael, he tells them to meet after the morning Mass at the local Latin church.
 They discover Michael is a priest and wonder why he still did not marry.
 Anumol and Mary cancel their planned proposal; instead Anumol asks Michael if he knows anyone willing to marry Mary, to which Michael agrees.
-Meanwhile, Michael reconciles Sameer and Franklin and their gangs, and they also meet Vareethettan (Alencier Ley Lopez), who has been serving Michael's family for a long time.
+Meanwhile, Michael reconciles Sameer and Franklin and their gangs, and they also meet Vareethettan, who has been serving Michael's family for a long time.